ruo2012/elasticsearch/README.md

 # Elasticsearch application
-.NET application for simple full text search
+.NET application for simple full text search with sample queries.
+Java project will be added soon.

-# Run the application
+# Run the .NET application
 1. Download Elasticsearch and follow instructions from https://www.elastic.co/downloads/elasticsearch in order to run bin\elasticsearch.bat on Windows.
 2. Run the application on Visual Studio.

+## Update for .NET application
+1. Queries are in ElasticSearchASPApplication.Services namespace.
+Current implementation only calls SimpleSearch function.
+2. Search results are not shown in ASP.NET view.
+Run/Debug testcases instead.

 # Sample Queries